-At UCplus, students use PCs and tablets in connection with:
+At UCplus, students use PCs and tablets in connection with

-- In-class lectures and self-study
+- in-class lectures and self-study

-- Applying for jobs and obtaining information online
+- applying for jobs and obtaining information online

-- Accessing Danish media such as online newspapers, TV and radio channels
+- accessing Danish media such as online newspapers, TV and radio channels

-- Accessing cultural content such as Danish movies, music and books
+- accessing cultural content such as Danish movies, music and books

-- Communicating with the Danish teacher via email or Skype.
+- communicating with the Danish teacher via email or Skype

-- Online banking and NemKonto
+- online banking and NemKonto

 - E-tax, including how to file a tax return online

-- Online government portals to apply for the national (yellow) health insurance card, select a health insurance group or doctor, submit a change of address notification, apply for housing benefits, etc.
+- online government portals to apply for the national (yellow) health insurance card, select a health insurance group or doctor, submit a change of address notification, apply for housing benefits, etc.

-- The public school system’s parent intranet (ForældreIntra)
+- the public school system’s parent intranet (ForældreIntra).

 Recruit digital ambassadors

-Local municipalities may recruit digital ambassadors among UCplus’ students.
-In their roles as digital ambassadors, UCplus students can help municipalities ensure that everyone in Denmark achieves digital literacy, a goal that was initially set to be achieved by 2015.
+Local municipalities may recruit digital ambassadors among UCplus’s students.
+In their roles as digital ambassadors, UCplus students can help municipalities to ensure that everyone in Denmark achieves digital literacy, a goal that was initially set to be achieved by 2015.
 Students from UCplus can be instrumental in teaching individuals from the same country of origin to become digital citizens in Denmark.